o-ran-sc/nonrtric/test/auto-test/README.md

 # Overview

 The bash scripts in this dir are intended for function test of the Non-RT RIC in different configurations, using simulators when needed for the external interfaces.
-A few of the bash scripts are so called 'suites', These suite scripts calls a sequence of the other bash scripts.
+A few of the bash scripts are so called 'suites', These suite scripts calls a sequence of the other bash test scripts.

 ## Automated test scripts